ferreri/mailgun-ruby/README.md

 Or have the initializer read your environment setting if you prefer.

-To use as the ActionMailer delivery method, add this to your `config/environments/whatever.rb` and replace `api-myapikey` and `mydomain.com` with your secret API key and domain, respectively:
+To use as the ActionMailer delivery method, add this to your `config/environments/whatever.rb` and replace `api-myapikey` and `mydomain.com` with your secret API key and default domain, respectively:
 ```ruby
   config.action_mailer.delivery_method = :mailgun
   config.action_mailer.mailgun_settings = {